Anthropology

 The Anthropology Honors Thesis program provides outstanding seniors the opportunity to conduct original scholarly research under the mentorship of an anthropology faculty member, to write an honors thesis, and ultimately to graduate with departmental honors.

-The first semester is spent in the formulation of the topic, theoretical/literary exploration and research, methodological development, primary data collection/research/analysis, and beginning to write; the second semester is spent writing the thesis, submitting drafts to both readers for critical comments and suggestions in a timely manner, and polishing the final thesis by the second or third week of April.
+primary data collection/research/analysis, and beginning to write; the second semester is spent writing the thesis, submitting drafts to two readers for critical comments and suggestions in a timely manner, and polishing the final thesis.

 Although there is no specific length requirement, a typical undergraduate Honors Thesis contains 50-100 pages of text, along with a bibliography, and often includes illustrations and tables.
-To get a sense of what is expected, take a look at undergraduate theses on file in the Anthropology Library (Pathfinder Quick Search.
-Notes/Table of Contents keyword: senior thesis.
-Location: ANTH.)

 NOTE: The major GPA is based solely on courses completed at Berkeley.